+1 Accelerated Master's (Dual-Degree) Program in Sociology (BA) and Urban Education (MEd)

-This 4+1 Accelerated Dual-Degree Program provides an opportunity for undergraduate students in Sociology to complete their Undergraduate Degree in Sociology AND a Master’s in Education (M.Ed.) in Urban Education all within 5 years.
+This +1 Accelerated Program provides an opportunity for undergraduate students in Sociology to complete their Undergraduate Degree in Sociology AND, then, in the year following, a Master's degree in Urban Education.
 The M.Ed. in Urban Education provides students with an understanding of the social context of urban schools, historical and contemporary school reform efforts, and the relationship between broader social, political, and economic issues and the experiences of students and communities.

 These four graduate courses are to be completed by the end of your senior year and will count towards both your undergraduate and graduate degree program requirements: